brandonngithub/authentication-basics/README.md

 - passport.use() takes strategy, strategy takes verify callback
 - verify callback just own implementation of password verification
 - passport.authenticate() middleware specifies which configured strategy want use
-- <mark>separate passport logic in passport.js like youtuber did in this vid and maybe password encryption stuff in members_only</mark>
-- <mark>use session store in members_only</mark>
 - this vid use crypto to encrypt passwords but we use bcrypt

 ## Passport Local Strategy Usage (Node + Passport + Express)